 In a few jurisdictions, survivors may obtain interest on damages from the moment they suffered until they are received.
 In some instances, courts may order plaintiffs to reimburse survivors for attorneys’ fees and costs related to the lawsuit.

-Contact Arash Law if you or a loved one has suffered due to the death of a family member.
-The attorneys at Arash Law have decades of experience representing clients throughout the State of California.
-We have collected over $200 million for our clients.
-Call Arash Law today at (888) 488-1391 to schedule a free consultation with a wrongful death lawyer in California.
+Contact our most trusted law firm in California if you or a loved one has suffered due to the death of a family member.
+The attorneys at Arash Law headed by Arash Khorsandi, Esq. have decades of experience representing clients throughout California.
+We have collected over $500 million for our clients.
+Call us today at (888) 488-1391 to schedule a free consultation with a wrongful death lawyer in California.

 It can be difficult to calculate damages.
 Many parties use expert witnesses such as insurance professionals and accountants to give expert opinions on damages.
 The calculations performed by these professionals include income and benefits earned at a job.
 The calculations also include the financial value of care and services provided by a parent who supports the family inside the home.
 These damages include transportation, medical care, education, and house cleaning.